absmach/devops/charts/mainflux/README.md

 | notifier_smtp.httpPort               | SMTP notifier HTTP port                                                    | false        |
 | loki_stack.enabled                   | Enable Loki_Stack                                                          | true         |

-All Mainflux services (both core and add-ons) can have their `logLevel`, `image.pullPolicy`, `image.repository` and `image.tag` overridden.
+All Magistrala services (both core and add-ons) can have their `logLevel`, `image.pullPolicy`, `image.repository` and `image.tag` overridden.

-Mainflux Core is a minimalistic set of required Mainflux services.
+Magistrala Core is a minimalistic set of required Magistrala services.
 They are all installed by default:

+- auth
 - users
 - things
 - adapter_http